openworm/openworm_docs/projects.rst

 **NeuroMechanical Modeling - Sibernetic**

-While our ultimate goal is to simulate every cell in the c.
-Elegans, we are starting out by building a model of its body, its nervous system, and its environment.
+While our ultimate goal is to simulate every cell in *C. elegans*, we are starting out by building a model of its body, its nervous system, and its environment.
 `Sibernetic <http://sibernetic.org>`_ is the home of the C++ code base that implements the core of the model.
 We have implemented an algorithm called Smoothed Particle Hydrodynamics (SPH) to simulate the body of the